 When the information is no longer required for the purposes for which it was collected it is deleted.

-- it is the Food Authority's policy to not disclose the personal details of complainants to businesses about which they may complain, without their express consent unless ordered by a court.
+- The Food Authority will not disclose the personal details of complainants to businesses about which they may complain, without their express consent unless ordered by a court.

-- the Food Authority may disclose personal details associated with an enquiry, transaction, complaint or incident report to an agency with appropriate jurisdiction where the Food Authority believes the issue can be properly dealt with by that agency.
-Examples include (but are not limited to):-
+- The Food Authority may disclose personal details associated with an enquiry, transaction, complaint or incident report to an agency with appropriate jurisdiction, where it believes the issue can be properly dealt with by that agency.
+Examples include (but are not limited to):

 - local councils